New York Secretary of State LLC: Everything You Need to Know

 Completing the paperwork to form a New York LLC can be done online and usually takes less than an hour.
 Limited liability protection means that your personal assets will be protected from business liability.
 A New York LLC doesn't require annual meetings, establishing a board of directors, or other complex requirements.

 If you need help with creating an LLC in New York, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.